 Looking to sell your home?
 You’re not alone – the real estate market is busier than it’s been in almost a decade.
 And this is as great time as any to maximize your proceeds.

-But what’s the best way to sell your home?
+So, what’s the best way to sell your home?

 You can take one of 3 approaches to selling your home: